nikitalogos/pine_craft/README.md

 2. `stool_kit` - a set of parts to assemble a stool
 3. `universal_kit` - basic starter kit to manufacture if you want to play around with the Pine Craft
 4. `advanced_features` - example-based tutorial on how to generate custom parts with `pine-craft` tool
-5. `ready_layouts` - ready .dxf files for you to cut on laser
+5. `ready_layouts` - ready .dxf files for you to cut on laser.
+You can view them via [LibreCAD](https://www.librecad.org/)

 Examples of items made of Pine Craft can be found here: